snkashis/android-docs/src/pages/navigation/overview/index.md

 ```

 ### 2. Get an access token

-If you don't have a Mapbox account, [sign up for one here](https://www.mapbox.com/signup/).
-Navigate to the token page in Mapbox Studio and copy your default public token to your clipboard.
+If you don't have a Mapbox account, sign up for one [here](https://www.mapbox.com/signup/), then navigate to your [Account page](https://www.mapbox.com/account/) and copy your **default public token** to your clipboard.
 After you've added the Navigation SDK as a dependency inside your Android project, open the `string.xml` file, create a new string, and paste the access token.
 Then, pass this into the Navigation SDK.

 ```java
 @Override